 A sign for the JR Tozai Line at Kitashinchi Station

-Kitashinchi Station for the JR Tozai Line is located directly south of Osaka Station in the same network of tunnels as Hanshin Osaka-Umeda Station and the other subway stations.
+Kitashinchi Station for the JR Tozai Line is located directly south of Osaka Station in the same network of tunnels as Hanshin Osaka-Umeda Station and the other Osaka Metro stations.
 From the southern exit of Osaka Station go down the steps straight ahead and follow the signs for the JR Tozai Line.
 This station is the furthest from Osaka Station and it will take about ten minutes to walk there.

 Article and original photos by Michael Lambe.
 All rights reserved.
+Last updated 10-Aug-2026.